NodeScriptLang/guides/src/docs/guide/naming-conventions.md

 - Use capitalized English words separated by a single space.

-- Use forward slash `/` to denote namespaces or categories.
+- Use forward slash `/` to denote namespaces and sub-categories.

     <p class="note">
     Path components delimited with <code>/</code> automatically become folders in Graphs List view.
     </p>

-- Use at least two path components for naming modules.
+- Use structured naming with at least two path components for naming modules.

 - Public modules should always include a namespace describing the domain the module belongs to (e.g. `GitHub / ` for describing GitHub-related module).